haskell-github-trust/.github/profile/README.md

 ## How to add packages to the Haskell GitHub Trust

-1. Transfer GitHub ownership of the package repository to https://github.com/haskell-github-trust
+1. Transfer GitHub ownership of the package repository to this organization, https://github.com/haskell-github-trust
 2. Add https://hackage.haskell.org/user/haskell_github_trust as a Hackage maintainer for the package.

 That’s it.